-Newspapers and broadcasters do have teams of their own reporters, but when a story breaks in a small, indistinct part of the country – in the eastern town of Artvin, for example – they are likely to draw upon a correspondent attached to one of the four big news agencies.
+Newspapers and broadcasters do have teams of their own reporters, but when a story breaks in a small, remote part of the country – in the eastern town of Artvin, for example – they are likely to draw upon a correspondent attached to one of the four big news agencies.

 The largest of these is the state-run Anadolu Agency (AA).
 Until recently, it had three major and robust rivals: Doğan, İhlas and Cihan.

 The last of these has long been associated with the Gülenist movement, but it was also an important source of news.
 Turkey has held four nationwide elections since March 2014 and in each of them, Cihan provided an alternate feed of ballot box results that often conflicted with AA’s feed.
 The controversial Ankara mayoral election was one such significant episode.

 Like the Zaman and Koza İpek groups (below), Cihan was seized by court-appointed administrators in March this year.
 Most photo and video journalists were retained, but the bulk of reporters were sacked.
 They moved to the hastily established Muhabir Agency which, like Cihan, was closed down this week.